coq/coq/doc/sphinx/language/gallina-extensions.rst

 mutually recursive definitions.
 However, this feature does not work for non structurally recursive functions.

-See the documentation of functional induction (:tacn:`function induction`) and ``Functional Scheme`` (:ref:`functional-scheme`) for how to use the induction principle to easily reason about the function.
+See the documentation of functional induction (:tacn:`functional induction`) and ``Functional Scheme`` (:ref:`functional-scheme`) for how to use the induction principle to easily reason about the function.